-The following code fragment shows the LoginByTokenSample class method GetSecurityPolicyAssertionForHokToken.
+Example 4-2 shows the LoginByTokenSample class method GetSecurityPolicyAssertionForHokToken.
 The method returns a CustomSecurityAssertionHok instance which overrides the .NET class SecurityPolicyAssertion.
 The security assertion contains the SAML token and the X509 certificate token.
 This code is taken from the LoginByToken project file samples/LoginByToken/CustomSecurityAssertionHok.cs.